Guest blog: Stuart Holdsworth, Stroudley Walk through the years

 Although Lansbury lost the by-election in 1912, his campaign had prompted Slyvia Pankhurst to stay in the area.
 Her campaign would eventually evolve into the East London Federation of Suffragettes in early 1914.

 Sat on the site where Muse and Poplar HARCA are delivering 274 new homes, Stroudley Walk would have been at the heart of the old village of Bow.
 In 1913, it was here that Sylvia Pankhurst made her first speech in the East End alongside her fellow campaigner Zelie Emerson.
-Stood on the back of a horse and cart, near to where the dry cleaners are today, she proclaimed “the beginning of militancy in East London”.
+Stood on the back of a horse and cart, near to where the entrance to the main building is due to be located, she proclaimed “the beginning of militancy in East London”.

-After the speech was over Pankhurst, Emerson and others including Mrs. Watkins, Mrs. Moore, Annie Lansbury and Willie Lansbury went to smash a few windows to get arrested.
+After the speech was over Pankhurst, Emerson and others including Annie Lansbury and Willie Lansbury went to smash a few windows to get arrested.
 They broke windows at a local undertaker (approximately where St. Mary’s Court is now), the local liberal club and Bromley Public Hall.

 The women and some men who were involved wanted to be martyrs.
 They wanted to make a point.
 All of them were sent to prison and sentenced to a month’s hard labour, with the women, including Slyvia Pankhurst being sent to Holloway and Willie Lansbury to Brixton.